Location:

 Bifana (pork chops) and Prego resp.
 Bitoque (beef), which are served inside a small bread (no pão) or on a plate (no prato) with french fries and rice.
 The meat is typically marinated with the ubiquitous sweet pepper sauce (ground sweet pepper + salt), white wine and garlic.
 Moreover, you will find Entrecosto and Torresmo (pork ribs resp. pork belly), Costoleta do Novilho (young bull's chop - very good!) and Hamburguer (if you order no prato, it's a patty without bread, but french fries and rice).
 The culinary art is commonly a matter of price.
 A low-price Hamburguer in a snack bar will most likely be instant meat from the freezer.

 Azoreans prefer to eat out for lunch, only, from 12 am till 2 or 3 pm.
 That is why there are not too many homecooking restaurants, which serve dinner.
 Dinner restaurants are usually more touristic and expensive.
-You also can find buffet restaurants, in which typical
+You also will find buffet restaurants, where you can try typical

-micelense food can be tried from 10 Euros up.
+micelense food for little money.
 Lunch only, of course, but it pays, because it's the same food that people cook at home.
 Azorean families use to go out for lunch on Sunday, so it's recommended to do a reservation for that day of the week!

 Restaurants nearby: